gtxaspec/wz_mini_hacks/README.md

 RTSP_LOW_RES_TARGET_BITRATE=""
 RTSP_LOW_RES_ENC_PARAMETER=""

+ENABLE_MP4_WRITE="false"
 ```
 the singular stream will be located at ```rtsp://login:password@IP_ADDRESS:8554/unicast```
 multiple streams are located at ```rtsp://login:password@IP_ADDRESS:8554/video1_unicast``` and ```rtsp://login:password@IP_ADDRESS:8554/video2_unicast```

 Note:  If you don't set the password, the password will be set to the unique MAC address of the camera, in all uppercase, including the colons... for example:.
 AA:BB:CC:00:11:22.
 It's typically printed on the camera.
 Higher video bitrates may overload your Wi-Fi connection, so a wired connection is recommended.

+MP4_WRITE:  experimental feature.  forces camera to write temporary xx.mp4 files directly to /media/mmc/record/tmp.
+Normally they are written to /tmp then moved, which can overload camera and or remote network connections.
+Useful for NFS/CIFS remote video storage.

 Huge credit to @mnakada for his libcallback library: [https://github.com/mnakada/atomcam_tools](https://github.com/mnakada/atomcam_tools)

 ---

-Use as a USB Web Camera for your PC is supported.
+Use as a USB Video Class (UVC) Web Camera for your PC is supported.
 I have tested with Windows 10 and Linux, and it appears as a Generic HD Camera.
 Audio is supported.
 This mode disables all other functionality, and only works as a USB Web Camera for your PC.
 Experimental.
 Note that the cables typically included with the camera do not data, use a known working micro-usb cable which supports data.

 Supported modes: MJPG 360p/720p/1080p, Video 360p/720p/1080p

 ```
-ENABLE_WEB_CAM="true"
+WEB_CAM_ENABLE="true"
 WEB_CAM_BIT_RATE="8000"
 WEB_CAM_FPS_RATE="25"
 ```